 If you’re buying a property over a certain value in England, Wales, or Northern Ireland, you have to pay a lump sum known as Stamp Duty Land Tax.
 This guide explains what it is and how much you have to pay.

 If you’re buying a property in Scotland, you pay what’s known as a Land and Building Transaction Tax, instead of Stamp Duty.
 Find out more on our Conveyancing in Scotland page.

 If you want to change the co-ownership status of your property you’ll need to complete a Transfer of Equity.
 This guide covers the most common reasons for transferring equity and the process for doing so.

 You can read more about the process for buying or selling a property in our Home Buyer's Guide or Home Seller's Guide.

->

-> For more information about how Irwin Mitchell can help you with your conveyancing needs, call us today on 0330 123 0068, or use our online enquiry form and we’ll get back to you – the first consultation is totally free.
+For more information about how Irwin Mitchell can help you with your conveyancing needs, call us today on 0330 123 0068, or use our online enquiry form and we’ll get back to you.

->

-> You can also use our handy online Conveyancing Calculator to get a free quote in minutes.
+You can also use our handy online Conveyancing Calculator to get a free quote in minutes.